 Founders in Focus: Matthew Carroll of Immuta

-Each month we’ll highlight one of the founders of Okta Ventures’ portfolio companies.
-You’ll get to know more about them and learn how they work with Okta.
+Welcome to our Founders in Focus series, where each month we highlight one of the founders of Okta Ventures’ portfolio companies.
+You’ll learn more about them and how they work with Okta.
 This month we’re speaking with Matthew Carroll, CEO and co-founder of Immuta.

 What is Immuta and what is your mission?